yquake2/yquake2/doc/02_installation.md

 A free demo version of Quake II is available and supported by Yamagi Quake II.
 This demo contains the first few levels, but no videos and no soundtrack.

 ### Game Data Setup

 1. Download the demo from our mirror or somewhere else.
-It's md5 checksum is `4d1cd4618e80a38db59304132ea0856c`: https://deponie.yamagi.org/quake2/idstuff/q2-314-demo-x86.exe
+Its MD5 checksum is `4d1cd4618e80a38db59304132ea0856c`: https://deponie.yamagi.org/quake2/idstuff/q2-314-demo-x86.exe
 2. Extract the downloaded file.
 It's an ordinary, self-extract ZIP